chqoot-vgxu/6502emu/README.md

 ### Interrupts (WIP)
 Not fully tested but seems to be working.

 Interrupts can be disabled setting ENABLE_INTERRUPTS=0.
-This can be useful if interrupts aren't used to reduce binary size and gain a small speed improvement.
+This can be useful to reduce binary size and gain a small speed improvement, if interrupts aren't used.

 ### NMI
 The Non Maskable Interrupt is triggered by a falling edge on INT0.